 A state owned company in a transition economy

-After the Revolution in 1989 in Romanian, all Upstream activities in Romania were taken over by the Romanian Petroleum Company, a state-owned company.
+After the Revolution in 1989 in Romanian, all Exploration & Production activities in Romania were taken over by the Romanian Petroleum Company, a state-owned company.
 The company continued to face challenges related to lack of investments and political interference.
 In 1997, it was transformed in SN Petrom, which also included two refineries - Arpechim and Petrobrazi, which were also lacking investment and coping with negative refining margins.

 End 2004, OMV Petrom was privatized, with Austrian OMV AG being the new majority shareholder.
 The company underwent a vast reorganization & restructuring process and benefited from major investments for modernization (EUR 13.5 bn between 2005 and 2017).
 Currently, OMV Petrom is a solid and modern company.